mariadb-corporation/MaxScale/Documentation/Routers/SchemaRouter.md

 ignored.

 * `SHOW TABLES` is routed to the server with the current database.
 If using table-level sharding, the results will be incomplete.
+Similarly, `SHOW TABLES FROM db1` is routed to the server with database `db1`, ignoring table sharding.
 Use `SHOW SHARDS` to get results from the router itself.

+* `USE db1` is routed to the server with `db1`.
+If the database is divided to multiple servers, only one server will get the command.

 ## Examples